 These plants twine around other plants, often completely enveloping them in their yellow or reddish stems.
 A dodder seed starts its life like most other seeds by sending roots into the soil, from which grow stems, whose leaves are reduced to scales.
 When a stem gets into contact with a suitable plant, it wraps itself around it, inserting sucking organs, called haustoria, into the plant, through which the dodder obtains water and nutrients.
 Its root in the ground then dies.

 Greater dodder (Cuscuta europaea) is partial to common nettle (Urtica dioica), although it can also grow on plants of many other families.
 This species is a native of Temperate Eurasia and North Africa.
-It is widespread and common in Central Asia, growing to an altitude of 3,100 metres.
+It is widespread and common in Central Asia, growing to an altitude of 3,100 m.

 Greater dodder often has red stems.
 This one was photographed in Spiti, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)